-What we're planning to do Delivery mechanism Timescales 20 Developing a care-co-ordination approach to support engagement of carers and recognise their expertise and contribution within the health and social care provision for the cared-for - built around Personal Care Plans, developed by a Care Coordinator in partnership with the individual concerned and their carer/s.
-Initial activity led by Basildon and Brentwood CCG From April 2015 21 GP practice level support for carers - - working with GP practices to develop 'centres of excellence' for carers Improving awareness and recognition of carers by GPs through a series of meetings in GP forums Activity to be delivered by Essex Carers Voluntary Sector partnership Castle Point and Rochford CCG From April 2015 From October 2015 In West, carers are embedded in the transformation work streams, with key priorities including identification of carers, care planning and support in order to promote wellbeing, choice and control.
+What we're planning to do Delivery mechanism Timescales 18).
+Improvements to current service delivery.
+Development of new approach to planning and crisis response - to be co-produced with carers as part of long-term development of the offer for carers.
+Carers Emergency Planning service In place by March 2015.
+Design work from October 2015.
+19).
+Carer health checks Practices to include carers on practice registers to ensure appropriate health checks undertaken Further county-wide roll-out to be considered following evaluation of pilot Pilot activity in Castle Point and Rochford to be undertaken by GP practices within the federation.
+Initial pilot complete by April 2015 March 2016 20).
+Developing a care-co-ordination approach to support engagement of carers and recognise their expertise and contribution within the health and social care provision for the cared-for built around Personal Care Plans, developed by a Care Coordinator in partnership with the individual concerned and their carer/s.
+Initial activity led by Basildon and Brentwood CCG From April 2015 21).
+Develop carer friendly community best practice with selected GP surgeries across Essex.
+Supporting Carers in Essex partnership From April 2015 Improving awareness and recognition of carers by GPs through a series of meetings in GP forums.
+Castle Point and Rochford CCG From October 2015 In West, carers are embedded in the transformation work streams, with key priorities including identification of carers, care planning and support in order to promote wellbeing, choice and control.
 West Essex CCG From October 2015 In Mid, developing integrated pathways with statutory and voluntary sector partners for better information and support for carers in areas such as Dementia.
-Mid Essex CCG From October 2015 22 Employer awareness and engagement - awareness raising activity to be delivered on carer-friendly employment approaches initially within ECC and health organisations Activity to be delivered by Essex Carers Voluntary Sector partnership From October 2015 Develop plan for broader long-term roll-out of awareness campaign for employers on the issues that face carers.
-October 2015
+Mid Essex CCG From October 2015 22).
+Employer awareness and engagement - awareness raising activity to be delivered on carer-friendly employment approaches; initially within ECC and health organisations.
+Supporting Carers in Essex partnership From October 2015 Develop plan for broader long-term rollout of awareness campaign for employers on the issues that face carers.